cvwright/cvwright.github.io/index.md

 then 4 years in the Cambridge/Somerville/Boston area.
 I spent 8 years living on the West Coast in beautiful Portland, Oregon.

-Now, due to the coronavirus pandemic, we are back in Texas to be closer to family during my sabbatical.
+Now, due to the coronavirus pandemic, we moved back to Texas to be closer to family during my sabbatical.
 It's good to be home.